 We need to provide the optimum conditions for our children to feel safe, to find balance and to feel nurtured.
 If we understand how the self comes into balance when the head, neck, back relationship is flowing correctly we can create conditions conducive to this flow.
 In this balanced state the child is free from stress and able to function efficiently.
-A happy learner is a good learner.
-A moving learner is an effective learner.

 ‘When I think about the Alexander Technique I think about quiet time, movement circle and lazy -8’s and about relaxed learning’.